 The Institute of Egyptian Art and Archaeology is a Tennessee Center of Excellence.
 It is a component of the Department of Art at The University of Memphis, in Memphis, Tennessee (USA).
 The IEAA is dedicated to the study of the art, history and culture of ancient Egypt through teaching, research, exhibition, and community education.

-The Egyptian Gallery is OPEN
+The Egyptian Gallery is currently closed.

-Events and Programs for Spring 2015
+Events and Programs for Fall 2015

 For more information about these events visit the IEAA Events page, or select highlighted text in one of the events below.

-- Twelfth Annual Legacy of Egypt Lecture
+- Thirteenth Annual Legacy of Egypt Lecture